Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF) Plans $0.06 Monthly Dividend

-Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Free Report) announced a monthly dividend on Thursday, November 16th, NASDAQ reports.
-Stockholders of record on Monday, December 11th will be given a dividend of 0.06 per share on Tuesday, December 19th.
-This represents a $0.72 annualized dividend and a dividend yield of 16.55%.
+Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Free Report) announced a monthly dividend on Thursday, November 16th, Wall Street Journal reports.
+Investors of record on Monday, December 11th will be given a dividend of 0.06 per share on Tuesday, December 19th.
+This represents a $0.72 annualized dividend and a yield of 16.51%.
 The ex-dividend date is Friday, December 8th.

-Virtus Stone Harbor Emerging Markets Income Fund has decreased its dividend by an average of 30.7% per year over the last three years.
+Virtus Stone Harbor Emerging Markets Income Fund has decreased its dividend by an average of 30.7% annually over the last three years.

-Shares of NYSE EDF opened at $4.35 on Wednesday.
-The company’s fifty day simple moving average is $4.06 and its 200 day simple moving average is $4.33.
-Virtus Stone Harbor Emerging Markets Income Fund has a 12-month low of $3.51 and a 12-month high of $5.62.
+Shares of NYSE EDF opened at $4.36 on Thursday.
+Virtus Stone Harbor Emerging Markets Income Fund has a twelve month low of $3.51 and a twelve month high of $5.62.
+The stock has a fifty day simple moving average of $4.07 and a 200-day simple moving average of $4.33.

 Hedge Funds Weigh In On Virtus Stone Harbor Emerging Markets Income Fund